Harsh-657/Big-Data-Engineering-Project/README.md

 Welcome to the **DA-IICT Faculty Data Engine**.

 Imagine you need to build a digital directory of every professor at DA-IICT (Faculty, Adjuncts, Distinguished Professors, etc.).
-Doing this manually—copy-pasting names, emails, and bios one by one—would take days and be prone to errors.
+Doing this manually, copy-pasting names, emails, and bios one by one, would take days and be prone to errors.

 **This project automates that entire process.** It is a "Digital Pipeline" that:
 1.  **Reads** the college website (Ingestion).